razc411/GoBD/README.md

 When running the server in hidden mode, it will disconnect from any terminal and run as a standalone process.

-There is a limit to data sent from client to server, any command over 65536 byte will be cut short, though you shouldnt need to send such a massively long command.
 --------------------
 <h1>Client Usage</h1>
 --------------------